UCL/ucl_software_carpentry/sql/sql.md

 ***Exercise***

-* Write a query that returns the genus, the species, and the weight of every individual captured at the site.
+* Write a query that returns the genus, the species, and the weight of every individual captured.

 ---